fossid-ab/cicd-integration-examples/fossid-workbench/README.md

 # CI/CD Examples for Workbench

 These templates show you how to integrate Workbench into CI/CD workflows.
 Most of these use the [Workbench Agent](https://github.com/fossid-ab/workbench-agent) for easy integration.
+Some examples also leverage the [API Sample Scripts](https://github.com/fossid-ab/workbench-api-samples) where it makes sense.

 ### Prerequisites
 To use these examples, you need access to FossID Workbench, a User Account, and the User's API Token.